 How to Roll a Small Paper Sunflower

-First, cut out your cardstock using the free SVG or DXF files in my resource library.
+First, cut out your cardstock using Design #37 which is the free SVG or DXF files in my resource library.
 Feel free to resize the sunflower to meet your needs.
 I cut mine out at a variety of sizes — I managed to get six to cut on one piece of yellow cardstock!